athityakumar/colorls/README.md

 [(Back to top)](#table-of-contents)

-- Just `lc` : Prints all directories, files and dotfiles in current directory.
+- With `-a` : `lc` prints all directories, files and dotfiles in current directory.

   ![Usage #1](readme/usage1.png)

-- With paths : `lc path(s)` prints all directories, files and dotfiles in given directory / directories.
+- With paths : `lc path(s) -a` prints all directories, files and dotfiles in given directory / directories.

   ![Usage #2](readme/usage2.png)

-- With `--report` or `-r` flag : `lc path(s) -r` : Prints all directories, files and dotfiles in directories, along with a brief report about number of files and folders shown.
+- With `--report` or `-r` flag : `lc path(s) -r -a` : Prints all directories, files and dotfiles in directories, along with a brief report about number of files and folders shown.

   ![Usage #3](readme/usage3.png)
   ![Usage #4](readme/usage4.png)